 The pledged revenue provides timely and ample liquidity for the payment of debt service.
-As of April 24, MBTA reports approximately 60 days cash on hand (see Exhibit 5), with \$379.8 million in available liquidity for operating and capital expenses.
+As of March 1, 2020 MBTA reports \$608.1 million in cash, representing 97 days' of expenses.
 The authority has additional sources of liquidity it can tap, if necessary.
 After the current issuance it will have access to \$250 million via its commercial paper program, with liquidity support provided by an agreement with TD Bank, N.A.
-(A1(cr)/P-1(cr)) that expires December 10, 2021.
-In addition, MBTA has a \$50 million revolving credit facility with UBS AG (Aa3 senior unsecured) (see Exhibit 6).
-Not included in the liquidity amounts is the \$827 million the authority expects to receive from the federal CARES Act, which can be used to pay for operating costs, make up for lost revenue and pay for coronavirus-related expenditures.
+(A1 (cr)/P-1 (cr)) that expires December 10, 2021.
+In addition, MBTA has a \$50 million revolving credit facility with UBS AG (Aa2 long term counterparty risk rating).